 Amorphous materials often comprise or lubricate sheared material interfaces and require more complicated constitutive equations than simple fluids or crystalline solids.
-They flow like a fluid under large stresses, creep or remain stationary under smaller stresses, and have complex, history-dependent behavior.
-Bulk metallic glasses, granular materials, and bubble rafts are just some of the disordered materials that exhibit these features [2, 3, 4].
+They flow similar to a fluid under large stresses, creep or remain stationary under smaller stresses, and have complex, history-dependent behavior.
+Bulk metallic glasses, granular materials, and bubble rafts are just some of the disordered materials that exhibit these features [1-3].

 In this paper, we focus on strain localization, the spontaneous development of coexisting flowing and stationary regions in a sheared material.
-Strain localization has been identified and studied experimentally in granular materials [5, 6], bubble rafts [3, 7], complex fluids [8, 9], and bulk metallic glasses [4, 10].
+Strain localization has been identified and studied experimentally in granular materials [4,5], bubble rafts [2,6], complex fluids [7,8], and bulk metallic glasses [3,9].
 Shear banding may play an important role in the failure modes of structural materials and earthquake faults.
-Localization is a precursor to fracture in bulk metallic glasses [4] and has been cited as a mechanism for material weakening in granular fault gouge on faults [11].
+Localization is a precursor to fracture in bulk metallic glasses [3] and has been cited as a mechanism for material weakening in granular fault gouge on faults [10].

-We model sheared material interfaces using the theory of Shear Transformation Zones (STZs).
-Spaepen first postulated that plastic flow could be modeled by tracking localized zones or regions of disorder [12].
-Argon and Bulatov developed mean-field equations for these localized regions [13, 14].
-Building on this work, Falk and Langer [15] introduced a mean-field theory which postulates that the zones, which correspond to particle configurations that are more susceptible to plastic rearrangements than the surrounding particles, could reversibly switch between two orientational states in response to stress.
+We model sheared material interfaces using the theory of shear transformation zones (STZs).
+Spaepen first postulated that plastic flow could be modeled by tracking localized zones or regions of disorder [11].
+Argon and Bulatov developed mean-field equations for these localized regions [12,13].
+Building on this work, Falk and Langer [14] introduced a mean-field theory which postulates that the zones, which correspond to particle configurations that are more susceptible to plastic rearrangements than the surrounding particles, could reversibly switch between two orientational states in response to stress.
 Additionally, these zones are created and annihilated as energy is dissipated in the system.
-This theory captures many of the features seen in experiments, such as work-hardening and yield stress [16, 17, 18].
+This theory captures many of the features seen in experiments, such as work-hardening and yield stress [15-17].

 There are several complementary approaches to understanding disordered solids.
-On the smallest scales, molecular dynamics and quasi-static simulations generate a wealth of information about particle interactions and emergent macroscopic behavior - including shear banding [1, 19, 20] - but they are limited to smaller numbers of particles and time scales.
-On the largest scales, phenomenological models such as viscoelasticity and the Dieterich-Ruina friction law [21, 22], which has been studied extensively in the context of rock mechanics, describe stress-strain step and frequency responses, but to date these laws have not been derived from microscopic dynamics.

-A third approach focuses on the dynamics of collections of particles and their configurations.
-Examples of this approach include the Spot Model for granular materials [23], Soft Glassy Rheology (SGR) [24], and the theory of Shear Transformation Zones.
+On the smallest scales, molecular A third approach focuses on the dynamics of collections of particles and their configurations.
+Examples of this approach include the spot model for granular materials [23], soft glassy rheology (SGR) [24], and the theory of shear transformation zones.
 The Spot Model generalizes dislocation dynamics in crystalline solids by postulating that a spot, a region of extra free volume shared among a collection of particles, executes a random walk through the material.
-Both SGR and STZ theories postulate that there are meso-scale configurational soft spots which are more susceptible than the surrounding material to yield under shear stress.
+Both SGR and STZ theories postulate that there are mesoscale configurational soft spots which are more susceptible than the surrounding material to yield under shear stress.

 Recently, Langer postulated that an effective temperature should govern the density of shear transformation zones [25].
 Mehta and Edwards [26] were perhaps the first to point out that although thermal temperature does not determine statistical distributions for macroscopic particles such as powders, the statistical properties of these systems could still be characterized by a small number of macroscopic state variables, such as free volume.
 Cugliandolo, Kurchan, and Peliti [27] show that heat flow in these slowly stirred systems is determined by an effective temperature.
-Several studies have confirmed that effective temperature can be used to characterize slowly sheared granular packings and bubble rafts [28, 29].
+Several studies have confirmed that effective temperature can be used to characterize slowly sheared granular packings and bubble rafts [28,29].